berayozder/Tracking_Program_for_accounting/README.md

 CSV compatibility:
 - Sales header field `SellingPriceBase` is preferred; legacy `SellingPriceUSD` is still supported for backward compatibility

----

-### ♿ Accessibility & Theme
-- Larger default fonts and increased contrast for better readability
-- ttkbootstrap "superhero" theme if installed; falls back to ttk gracefully
-- Treeviews use consistent sizing and zebra striping; color tags highlight states
-- Click-to-sort headers and CSV export on all modernized tables
-- Themed dialogs replace system prompts for dark-mode legibility

----

 ### 🧠 Tips
 - On Record Import and Record Sale, type in Supplier/Customer fields to see live suggestions.